bpatram/enriched-plantuml/README.md

 ## Getting Started

 At the top of your PlantUML file, you need to include `enriched.puml`.
 By default, nothing will immediately happen to your diagram, you must opt-in to applying individual features.
-To easily bootstrap a new diagram to apply the correct styles and insert document information, copyright, and confidentiality notices you can call `$setup_std_diagram_for("<diagram type>")`.
+To easily bootstrap a new diagram to apply the correct styles and insert document information, copyright, and confidentiality notices you can call `$setup_std_diagram("<diagram type>")`.
 The beginning of your diagram should look something like this:

 ```puml
 !include_once https://raw.githubusercontent.com/bpatram/enriched-plantuml/master/enriched.puml